 Peer Review of Teaching Program

-The Objective of the Peer Review of Teaching Program is to help faculty members develop and document their teaching by producing course portfolios.
+The Objective of the Peer Review of Teaching Program is to help faculty members develop and document their teaching.
 PRTP is designed to support faculty in the development of a community of scholars who write about the intellectual work involved in their teaching and who share that writing with interested colleagues.
-Download the PRPT 2013-2014 Brochure to learn more!
+Download the PRTP 2014-2015 Brochure to learn more!

 The Peer Review of Teaching Program has been in existence at Kansas State University since 1999.
 This program has been a part of a larger project that originated at the University of Nebraska-Lincoln and was funded jointly by the PEW foundation and the Provost’s Office.
 PEW Foundation funding for the project ended in 2004.
 Because the program has been so beneficial to participants and the University in so many ways, a decision was made to continue it through funding from the Provost’s Office.